ethereum/consensus-specs/specs/core/0_beacon-chain.md

 # Ethereum 2.0 Phase 0 -- The Beacon Chain

 **NOTICE**: This document is a work-in-progress for researchers and implementers.
-It reflects recent spec changes and takes precedence over the [Python proof-of-concept implementation](https://github.com/ethereum/beacon_chain).
+It reflects recent spec changes and takes precedence over the Python proof-of-concept implementation [[python-poc]]](#ref-python-poc).

 ## Table of contents
 * [Ethereum 2.0 Phase 0 -- The Beacon Chain](#ethereum-20-phase-0----the-beacon-chain)